Copyright © 2015-2026 Michael P. Loucks

 "The big one would be to hide losses, which I could do with complex transactions that are, in effect, akin to kiting checks, if you know what that means."

 "In a nutshell, yes.
-And there are more complicated schemes that use multiple people, and if done successfully, can multiply the money many times until someone cashes out and the entire scheme collapses.
+And there are more complicated schemes that involve multiple people and, if done successfully, can multiply the money many times over until someone cashes out and the entire scheme collapses.
 You could do it at stores as well, if they offer cash back, and again, if done successfully, you could multiply the money you had until you walk away and the scheme collapses."

 "So you would know how to do that?"

 "Yes.
-Both the classes I attended and the study material from Spurgeon explain all the things that are illegal in some detail, so we know how to spot them, and know what we can't do.
+Both the classes I attended and the study material from Spurgeon explain all the things that are illegal in some detail, so we know how to spot them and know what we can't do.
 Mainly, that's a banking problem, but you could easily do it with stocks as well.
-The most common illegal practices in the legitimate securities industry are front-running and churn.
+The most common illegal practices in the legitimate securities industry are front running and churning.
 On the illegitimate side, it's pump-and-dump.

-"Front-running is buying or selling before a large trade by a client to take advantage of the market movement.
+"Front running is buying or selling before a large trade by a client to take advantage of the market movement.
 It is, in effect, stealing part of the client's profits.
-Churn is trading securities instruments -- stocks, bonds, options, and so on -- for the sole purpose of driving up commissions and fees.
+Churning is trading securities instruments -- stocks, bonds, options, and so on -- for the sole purpose of driving up commissions and fees.
 Pump-and-dump is an illegal scheme to raise the price of a generally worthless stock, then sell it."

 "How would that work?"